AIMS-Ghana/python-course/_days/09_input.md

 and for each line, read in the requested shape and dimensions, and respond with the shape, its dimensions, and its geometric properties (this should be exactly the `__str__` method results for the corresponding `Shape` class you wrote).
-If the input line is invalid, instead of line about a shape, the script should print a line explaining the error with that line of input.
+If the input line is invalid, instead of a line about a shape, the script should print a line explaining the error with that line of input.

-### Advice:
+### Twist: Output!

-Both parts of this task are asking for the same kind of thing, just with a different input mode.
-Try to separate the input and evaluation parts of the program, so that you can re-use the evaluation part.
+Add an `-o` option to be used with `-f` that specifies the output file.
+Instead of printing the output results, write them as lines in the output file.